Iron-Ham/rtfm/Fresh Format.md

 Xamarin is a tool that allows developers to share business logic code amongst multi-platform apps.
 It uses the .NET framework and C#

+## Install PyCharm

+[PyCharm](https://www.jetbrains.com/pycharm/) is our primary web development (Django) IDE.
+You can't use the Community edition.
+Use your [student ID](https://www.jetbrains.com/student/) to get a free copy.

 ## Install pip
 pip is a tool used to install python packages such as django.